51 Notable alumni of

 -

-Lazaros Kalemis is a first-generation Greek-American businessman and payments industry veteran.
-He is best known as the founder and chief executive officer of Simpay (United States), a payment processing and merchant business solutions company headquartered in Huntingdon Valley, Pennsylvania, previously known as Alpha Card Services.
-In recognition of his achievements, Lazaros received the Philadelphia 40 under 40 award in May 2012, and was announced as a finalist for the SmartCEO Circle of Excellence award in the Distinguished Leadership category on July 11, 2012.
-In 2012, he was named a finalist for the Ernst & Young Entrepreneur of the Year Award.
+Lazaros Kalemis is a Greek-American businessman.
+He is the founder and chief executive officer of Simpay (United States), a payment processing and merchant business solutions company headquartered in Huntingdon Valley, Pennsylvania, formerly known as Alpha Card Services.

 -